 for performing a proper mold inspection, NAMRI requires all new members to pass the NAMRI exam, which is a national

-All members must agree to abide by the NAMRI Standards of Practice and Code of Ethics,
+Members must be of good moral character and agree to abide by the NAMRI Standards of Practice and Code of Ethic,

-which establish a minimum and uniform standard for performing an inspection of a single-family to a four-family dwelling.
+which establish a minimum and uniform standard for performing a mold inspection of a single-family to a four-family

-than other mold organizations, many of which operate for profit and exist to sell private
+fees are considerably less than other organizations, many of which operate for profit and exist to sell private